-While siting industries, care should be taken to minimize the adverse impact of the industries on immediate neighborhood as well as distant places.
+While siting industries, care should be taken to minimize the adverse impacts of the industries on immediate neighborhood as well as distant places.
 Some of the natural life sustaining systems and some specific landuses are sensitive to industrial impacts because of the nature and extent of fragility.
-With a view to protect such sites, the industries may maintain the following distances, as far as possible, from the specific areas listed:
+With a view to protect such sites, the industries may maintain the following distances, as far as possible, from the specific from the areas listed:

-- Ecologically and/or otherwise sensitive areas: Preferably 5 km; depending on the geoclimatic conditions the requisite distance may be decided appropriately by the agency. - Coastal Areas: Preferably 1⁄2 km away from high tide line (HTL). - Flood Plain of the Riverine System: Preferably 1⁄2 km away from flood plain or modified flood plain affected by dam in the upstream or flood control systems. - Transport/Communication System: Preferably 1⁄2 km. away from highway and railway line.
+• Ecologically and/or otherwise sensitive areas: Preferably 5 km; depending on the geoclimatic conditions the requisite distance may be decided appropriately by the agency.

-- Major Settlements (3,00,000 population): Distance from major settlements is difficult to maintain because of urban sprawl.
-At the time of siting of the industry, if the notified limit of any major settlement is found to be within 50 km from the project boundary, the spatial direction of growth of the settlement for at least a decade must be assessed.
-Subsequently, the industry may be sited at least 25 km from the projected growth boundary of the settlement. - Critically polluted areas identified by MoEF, from time to time.
-(Current list of critically polluted areas is given in Annexure V)
+- Coastal Areas: Preferably 1⁄2 km away from high tide line. - Flood Plain of the Riverine System: Preferably 1⁄2 km away from flood plain or modified flood plain affected by dam in the upstream or by flood control systems. - Transport/Communication System: Preferably 1⁄2 km away from highway and railway line - Major Settlements (3,00,000 population): Distance from major settlements is difficult to maintain because of urban sprawl.
+At the time of siting of the industry if any major settlements notified limit as within 50 km., the spatial direction of growth of the settlement for at least a decade must be assessed and the industry shall be sited at least 25 km from the projected growth boundary of the settlement. - Critically polluted areas are identified by MoEF from time-to-time.
+Current list of critically polluted areas is given in Annexure IV.

-Ecological and/or otherwise sensitive areas include (i) Religious and Historic Places; (ii) Archaeological Monuments (e.g. identified zone around TajMahal); (iii) Scenic Areas; (iv) Hill Resorts; (v) Beach Resorts; (vi) Health Resorts; (vii) Coastal Areas rich in Corals, Mangroves, Breeding Grounds of Specific Species; (viii) Estuaries rich in Mangroves, Breeding grounds of Specific Species; (ix) Gulf Areas; (x) Biosphere Reserves; (xi) National Parks and Sanctuaries; (xii) Natural lakes, Swamps; (xiii) Seismic Zones; (xiv) Tribal Settlements; (xv) Areas of Scientific and Geological Interest; (xvi) Defence Installations, specially those of security importance and sensitive to pollution; (xvii) Border Areas (International) and (xviii) Air Ports.
+NOTE: Ecological and/or otherwise sensitive areas include (i) Religious and Historic Places; (ii) Archaeological Monuments (e.g. identified zone around Taj Mahal); (iii) Scenic Areas; (iv) Hill Resorts; (v) Beach Resorts; (vi) Health Resorts; (vii) Coastal Areas rich in Corals, Mangroves, Breeding Grounds of Specific Species; (viii) Estuaries rich in Mangroves, Breeding grounds of Specific Species; (ix) Gulf Areas; (x) Biosphere Reserves; (xi) National Parks and Sanctuaries; (xii) Natural lakes, Swamps; (xiii) Seismic Zones; (xiv) Tribal Settlements; (xv) Areas of Scientific and Geological Interest; (xvi) Defence Installations, specially those of security importance and sensitive to pollution; (xvii) Border Areas (International) and (xviii) Air Ports.

-Pre-requisite: State and Central Governments are required to identify such areas on a priority basis.
+Pre-requisite: State and Central Governments are required to identify such areas on a priority basis